Are You A Full Time Photographer?

 Is The Work On Your Website Recent?

-Most of the images on my website (www.photographybystacey.ca) were photographed within the past year.
-Some of my destination wedding images have recently been seen in Grace Ormonde Wedding Style Magazine, Destination Weddings & Honeymoons Magazine and have also been featured on WeddingBells.ca and Lifewise.Canoe.ca.
+Most of the images on my website ( www.photographybystacey.ca ) were photographed within the past 2 years.
+Some of my destination wedding images have been seen in Grace Ormonde Wedding Style Magazine, Destination Weddings & Honeymoons Magazine and have also been featured on WeddingBells.ca and Lifewise.Canoe.ca.
 Please bookmark this blog to stay in the loop about my most recent work.

 How Many Hours Of Wedding Day Coverage Will We Require?